How to Write a Horror Story: 7 Tips for Writing Horror

 However, that doesn’t mean you can’t use certain elements of popular trends in your writing.
 You just have to put a spin on it and make it your own!

 For example, zombie horror was already a well-worn genre when Seth Grahame-Smith’s Pride and Prejudice and Zombies came out in 2009.
 But by setting it in the regency era and featuring Jane Austen’s well-loved characters, he created a brilliant original work and carved out a brand new audience for zombie fiction.
+You can also pay homage to well-known horror tropes, like the Duffer brothers of Stranger Things did for Stephen King and Steven Spielberg — and which savvy audiences are sure to appreciate.

 It certainly feels sometimes like all the good horror stories have already been written, making your own ideas seem trite.
 But don’t forget that new horror comes out all the time, and it only takes one great idea to be a hit!
 So try not to stress out about it, and remember: just by having read through this guide, you’re already that much closer to becoming a literary graveyard smash.